Why Is Saying “No” So Hard For Me?

 Partially, you will grieve from the loss as you usually do, but you will also want to utilize trauma approaches to address the fear and/ or feeling frozen in fear when triggered.
 Trauma approaches that can help with this are: Eye Movement Desensitization and Reprocessing Therapy (EMDR), Trauma Focused Cognitive Behavioral Therapy (TFCBT), and Sensorimotor Psychotherapy, among others.
 EMDR and Sensorimotor use a “bottom up” approach (meaning focused on body sensation, movement, or on the five senses rather than thinking).
 This can be helpful as trauma is often stored in the body as body memories.
 Trauma is often noticed as body sensations that don’t make sense initially.
 This helps to begin to self regulate again and reduce stress and tension.
 This also helps with fight, flight, or freeze reactions too, especially one where you do not know why you are reacting.

-I hope this helps you find the right therapist in Crescent City.
+I hope this helps you find the right therapist in Eureka.
 If you are still feeling stuck or have more questions about this, feel free to call me at (707) 954- 7060 for a free 15 minute consultation.
 I’d be happy to hear about what is happening for you and help direct you to the right person to help you.
 If you are looking for help with anxiety counseling, depression counseling, or trauma counseling, you can read more about how I help here.

 Have you ever wondered after having a bad experience, why it is so hard to focus or be in the present moment when spending time with others?
 Learn more about why this might be happening.